dalacan/express-boilerplate/README.md

 # Express.JS Boilerplate

-A basic Express API boilerplate implementing a TravisCI docker build pipeline.
+A simple Express API boilerplate with a TravisCI and docker build pipeline.

 ## API